DrJCampbell/init-rocker-renv/README.md

 4. Run `renv::init()` and `renv::restore()` to setup renv environment
 5. Find and expand all symbolic links in the current tree that point outside of it.
 These paths are mounted when the container starts.
 6. Write `R-rocker` script to run instances of R
-7. Deply the environment if `RHOME` has been set
+7. Deploy the environment if `RHOME` has been set

 ### Bespoke environments